Tubidaor/mazerunner/README.md

 My daughter loves mazes so I created a random maze generator for her to build analytical and dexterity skills.
+I also decided it would be a good idea to help her learn her alphabet so I made the goal to reach a variable letter.
 You can swap out the images for your own liking.